ebadakhter/ADS-509-Group-1-Final-Project/README.md

 ## Usage

-1. Enter the ingredients you have in the search bar.
+1. Enter the ingredients you have in the search bar and select the dish type (not required)
 2. Click on the search button.
-3. Browse through the list of recipes that match your ingredients.
+3. Browse through the list of recipes that match your ingredients (and dish type if selected)
 4. Click on a recipe to view details and cooking instructions.